Promise you won’t tell anyone…!

 I don’t know many Parisians that will give up this secret.
 Café A is a hidden al fresco haven in an architectural museum/gallery space in the 10th arrondissement.
 Enter a white stone 17th century former convent through the gates, pass through under the arcade and there you’ll find an exceptional courtyard with tables and deck chairs for lounging the day away.
 The bio menu is simple and fresh– think bruschetta, cold cuts and a dish of the day.
 Open until midnight during summer, intimate concerts and movie nights are often organised on the weekend.

-Café A, 148 rue du Faubourg Saint-Martin, weekend programs updated on the Facebook page.
+Café A, 148 rue du Faubourg Saint-Martin.